-- Is required whenever a candidate who is eligible for advancement chooses not to go up, except for those at Professor 5 and above - Deferral requests are due at the same time that the corresponding merit or promotion action is due - After deferral, candidate is eligible to go up the next year - If a deferral is denied, the candidate may be required to undergo full non-redelegated review the next year (see Advisory AA2016-07) - Third-year deferrals go to CAP
+- Is required whenever a candidate who is eligible for advancement chooses not to go up, except for those at Professor 5 and above - Deferral requests are due at the same time that the corresponding merit or promotion action is due - After deferral, candidate is eligible to go up the next year - If a deferral is denied, the candidate may be required to undergo full nonredelegated review the next year - 3rd and 4th-year deferral following a denied merit/promotion or unsatisfactory 5year review go to CAP.
+Regular 3rd and 4-year deferrals go to the FPC for review.